Alpus96/jwt_store/README.md

 ## Requiers

-PHP version X.Y (or newer) and a mysql database, with table 'TOKEN_STORE' specified in the 'jwt_model.php' file.
+PHP version 5.3 (or newer) and a mysql database, with table 'TOKEN_STORE' specified in the 'jwt_model.php' file.

 ## Usage